-38 What information must companies publicly disclose?
+Corporate charter and by-laws Are the corporate charter and by-laws of companies publicly available?
+If so, where?
+The constitutions or by-laws of companies are publicly available in Malaysia and can be obtained from the Companies Commission of Malaysia upon payment of a small administrative fee.
+The constitutions of listed issuers are published by Bursa Malaysia Securities Berhad on its website as part of the listed issuer's announcements.
+Law stated - 31 March 2022 Company information What information must companies publicly disclose?
 How often must disclosure be made?

-All companies are required to disclose by lodging statutory forms with the Competition Commission the following information as required under the Companies Act 2016:

-- information on shares and shareholders, including information on the beneficial owners of shares, and any issue, allotment or transfer of shares; - the appointment and removal of the directors, the company secretary and the auditor of the company; and - information on the registration or release of charges created by the company over its property or any of its undertakings.

-Listed issuers are required to comply strictly with the disclosure framework embedded in the Main Market Listing Requirements issued by Bursa Malaysia, which includes:

-- related-party transactions involving the direct or indirect interests of a related party (director, major shareholder, person connected with this director or major shareholder of the listed issuer or related companies within the group of companies of the listed issuer); - corporate transactions, such as the purchase or sale of shares or assets and entering into a joint-venture agreement; and other material information, such as information concerning the company's business, property, financial condition or prospects, any event that may affect the rights or interests of the listed company or any event that may affect the size of the public holdings of its securities.
+All companies are required to disclose by lodging statutory forms with the Companies Commission of Malaysia the following information, as required under the Companies Act 2016: - information on shares and shareholders, including information on the beneficial owners of shares, and any issue, allotment or transfer of shares; - · the appointment and removal of the directors, the company secretary and the auditor of the company; and - information on the registration or release of charges created by the company over its property or any of its undertakings.
+Listed issuers are required to comply strictly with the disclosure framework embedded in the Main Market Listing Requirements issued by Bursa Malaysia Securities Berhad, which includes: - related-party transactions involving the direct or indirect interests of a related party (director, major shareholder, person connected with this director or major shareholder of the listed issuer or related companies within the group of companies of the listed issuer); - corporate transactions, such as the purchase or sale of shares or assets and entering into a joint venture agreement; and - other material information, such as information concerning the company's business, property, financial condition or prospects, any event that may affect the rights or interests of the listed issuer or any event that may affect the size of the public holdings of its securities.

 The listed issuers' obligation to disclose this information is triggered depending on the type of disclosure and whether the appropriate threshold has been met (eg, the percentage ratio and materiality of an event).

+Law stated - 31 March 2022

 HOT TOPICS

 Shareholder-nominated directors

-39 Do shareholders have the ability to nominate directors and have them included in shareholder meeting materials that are prepared and distributed at the company's expense?
+Do shareholders have the ability to nominate directors and have them included in shareholder meeting materials that are prepared and distributed at the company's expense?